 Bittersweet family (Celastraceae)

-Description: This native perennial plant is a woody vine up to 30' long that branches occasionally.
+Description: This perennial plant is a woody vine up to 30' long that branches occasionally.
 It often climbs fences and adjacent vegetation by its twining stems, otherwise it sprawls across the ground.
 Young stems are green and hairless, but they eventually become brown and woody.
 The alternate leaves are up to 4" long and 2" across (excluding their petioles, which are up to 1" long).
 They are ovate, finely serrated, and hairless; each leaf tapers gradually to a point at its tip.

 Occasionally, short side branches are produced that individually terminate in a panicle of flowers up to 6" long.
 Each flower is about ¼" across, consisting of 5 light green petals, 5 green sepals, 5 stamens with yellow anthers, and a slender style.
 The petals are longer than the sepals, and spread outward from the center of the flower.
 Each petal has a margin that is often jagged or undulate, rather than smooth.
 The blooming period occurs from late spring to early summer and lasts about 2 weeks.
-Each flower is replaced by a seed capsule about 1/3" in length.
+Each flower is replaced by a seed capsule about 1/3" (8 mm.) in length.
 Upon ripening, the exterior of this capsule becomes orange and splits open into 3 parts, revealing a red aril that covers the seeds (an aril is the fleshy covering that resembles a berry).
 Each of these capsules contains several large seeds.
 The root system consists of a woody taproot.
 This vine spreads by reseeding itself.

 Cultivation: This woody vine adapts to a wide range of conditions, including full sun to light shade and moist to dry soil that can contain rich loam, sand, or rocky material.
 It is usually found in partially shaded conditions.

-Range & Habitat: American Bittersweet occurs occasionally in most counties of Illinois.
+Range & Habitat: The native American Bittersweet occurs occasionally in most counties of Illinois.
 It is less common than formerly because of overcollection of the fruiting branches, which were used for decorative purposes during the holidays.
 Habitats include rocky upland woodlands, sandy woodlands, typical savannas and sandy savannas, thickets, partially shaded banks along rivers, woodland edges along roadsides, limestone glades, fence rows, and sand dunes along Lake Michigan that are beginning to revegetate.
 Disturbance from fire and other causes are beneficial in wooded areas if they reduce dense shade from the overhead canopy.

-Faunal Associations: The flowers attract Halictid, Plasterer, Andrenid, and Mason bees, which suck nectar and collect pollen.
+Faunal Associations: The flowers attract Halictid, plasterer (Colletes spp.), Andrenid, and mason bees, which suck nectar and collect pollen.
 Other occasional visitors of the flowers include ants and wasps (which suck nectar), and beetles (which probably feed on pollen).
 The caterpillars of the moth, Pleuroprucha insulsaria (Common Tan Wave), feed on the flowers.
 Upland gamebirds that eat the seeds or buds include the Ruffed Grouse, Ring-Necked Pheasant, Bobwhite, and Wild Turkey.
 Fox Squirrels and some songbirds eat the seeds to a limited extent (including the Robin and Eastern Bluebird).
 The foliage and stems are an attractive source of food to various mammalian herbivores, including the Cottontail Rabbit, White-Tailed Deer, and cattle.

 Photographic Location: An oak savanna at the Prospect Cemetery Prairie in Ford County, Illinois.